expo/xde/README.md

 The url that begins with `exp://...` is the URL you can use to access your project while you're developing it.
 To view this on your phone, do the following:

-  * Go get the Exponent app on your iPhone or iPad.
-It's available [here](https://itunes.com/apps/exponent).
-We'll produce an Android version as soon as React Native for Android is ready, but for now it's only iOS!
+- Go get the Exponent app on your Android or iOS device.
+It's available [on the Google Play Store](https://play.google.com/store/apps/details?id=host.exp.exponent) and [on the iOS App Store](https://itunes.com/apps/exponent).

-  * Open the Exponent app and put in your e-mail address.
+- Open the Exponent app and put in your e-mail address.

-  * Go back to the xde GUI on your computer and put in your phone number or e-mail address into the text box in the header, then hit the "Send Link" button.
+- Go back to the XDE GUI on your computer and put in your phone number or e-mail address into the text box in the header, then hit the "Send Link" button.
 This will send a link via e-mail or text message, so make sure you use an address or phone number you can access from your phone.

-  * Check your e-mail or texts and tap the link.
+- Check your e-mail or texts and tap the link.
 The Exponent app should open and you should be able to view your experience there!

 ### Converting an existing project to work with Exponent